By Matt Moment and Kathryn Walsh

 No New Year’s Eve partying for you?
 That’s great.
 You’ll stay safe and feel rejuvenated for New Year’s Day.
-One great way to spend January 1 is on a first day hike at a New York State Park, where you can follow along guided tours, do a little bird watching, or simply stroll along well-trodden trails.
+One great way to spend January 1 is on a first day hike at a New York State park, where you can follow along guided tours, do a little bird watching, or simply stroll along well-trodden trails.

-Whether you’re setting the intention to get out and about more in 2023 or you just love a good winter hike, these are prime options for an excursion.
+Whether you’re setting the intention to get out and about more in 2025 or you just love a good winter hike, these are prime options for an excursion.

 Pleasantville